Bank of Canada's record tightening campaign exposes lenders' mortgage risks

 "There's definitely more risk because anytime you hike you never know when it's going to be the straw that breaks the camel's back."

-Unlike the U.S., where home buyers can snag a 30-year mortgage, Canadian borrowers must renew their mortgages every five years at the prevailing interest rates.
+Unlike the U.S., where home buyers can snag a 30-year mortgage, Canadian borrowers have to renew their mortgages every five years at the prevailing interest rates.

-The cost of a floating rate mortgage has now increased by about 70% from the loans since October 2021, when interest rates hit a record low and more than half of home buyers took out floating rate loans.
-Analysts estimate some C$331 billion ($251 billion) in mortgages come up for renewal in 2024 and C$352 the following year, illustrating the enormity of refinancing challenge.
+The cost of a floating rate mortgage has now increased by about 70% from the loans since October 2021, when interest rates hit at a record low, prompting more than half of home buyers took out floating rate loans.
+Analysts estimate some C$331 billion ($251 billion) in mortgages coming up for renewal in 2024 and C$352 the following year, which underscores the enormity of refinancing challenge.

-Consumers are largely able to make their payments for now, thanks to strong employment.
-Also, consumers getting mortgages have been stress-tested for higher rates than their original mortgage.
+To be sure, thanks to the strong employment and being stress tested at a higher rate, consumers are largely able to make their payments for now.

 MORTGAGE DELINQUENCIES LOW